Arular: Critical reception

-Reappraisal
+Reappraisal and commercial performance

 Arular was featured in the book 1001 Albums You Must Hear Before You Die, where it was described as "the most sparkling debut since Madonna's first album".
 The singer Nelly Furtado expressed her admiration for M.I.A.'s style, flow and dancing on Arular, having listened to it during the recording of her album Loose.
 Thom Yorke of alternative rock band Radiohead cited M.I.A.'s method of music making on Arular as an influence on his own work, saying that it reminded him of "just picking up a guitar and [liking] the first three chords you write" as opposed to "agonizing over the hi-hat sound which seems to happen with programming and electronica a lot of the time".
 In 2009, the NME placed the album at number 50 in its list of the 100 greatest albums of the decade.
 In 2009, online music service Rhapsody ranked the album at number four on its "100 Best Albums of the Decade" list.
 In 2011, Rolling Stone ranked the album number 52 on its list of the 100 best albums of the 2000s.
 Clash magazine ranked the album at number 7 on their list of the "50 greatest albums of our lifetime (since 2004)".
 Pitchfork ranked the album the 54th best album of the 2000s.
 In 2019, the album was ranked 32nd on The Guardians 100 Best Albums of the 21st Century list, while in 2020, Rolling Stone ranked the album at number 421 in their list of the 500 Greatest Albums of All Time.
 In July 2022, Rolling Stone also ranked Arular as the 77th best debut album of all time.

-Commercial performance

-Arular peaked at number 190 on the Billboard 200, while reaching number three on the Top Electronic Albums chart and number 16 on the Top Independent Albums.
+Arular peaked at number 190 on the US Billboard 200, while reaching number three on the Top Electronic Albums chart and number 16 on the Top Independent Albums.
 By May 2010, it had sold 190,000 copies in the United States.
 The album peaked at number 98 on the UK Albums Chart, while in mainland Europe, it reached number 20 in Norway, number 47 in Sweden, number 71 in Germany and number 97 in Belgium.